AutoTool: Dynamic Tool Selection and Integration for Agentic Reasoning: Introduction

-Building on the data recipe, we further design a \textit{dual-phase optimization pipeline} to train an LLM agent policy, as illustrated in Figure \ref{fig:intro}.
+We introduce \textbf{\our}, a new training framework that equips LLM agents with dynamic tool-selection capabilities throughout the reasoning process. \our integrates reasoning and tool use into a unified trajectory, where the agent alternates between generating rationales and selecting tools from a large and evolving toolset.
+As illustrated in Figure \ref{fig:intro} (bottom), we design a \textit{dual-phase optimization pipeline} to train an LLM agent policy.
 In \textit{Phase I}, we initialize the LLM agent with SFT followed by RL policy optimization, equipping the model with stable long CoT reasoning and trajectory generation abilities.
 In \textit{Phase II}, we continue refining the LLM agent with a dedicated focus on tool selection, enabling the model to compose effective sequences of tool choices during its generation.
-To achieve this, we draw inspiration from the Plackett--Luce (PL) Ranking \citep{luce1959individual, cheng2010label} and frame tool-selection steps within model trajectories as a sequence ranking problem over the evolving toolset.
+We draw inspiration from the Plackett--Luce (PL) Ranking \citep{luce1959individual, cheng2010label} and frame tool-selection steps within model trajectories as a sequence ranking problem over the evolving toolset.
 We provide a theoretical bridge connecting the PL Ranking of tool-selection steps with the LLM agent's policy optimization, and then optimize the LLM agent with a KL-regularized objective by minimizing a tractable policy-level Cross-Entropy (CE) loss.
 The optimization over tool preferences explicitly trains the LLM agent to favor more effective tool compositions over weaker alternatives, leading to effective and generalizable tool-selection strategies.

+To complement our method and support dynamic tool environments, we construct a \textit{200k-scale dynamic tool-use dataset}, curated through a three-stage dedicated pipeline that explicitly incorporates tool-selection rationales into LLM agents’ trajectory-level reasoning.
+Our curated dataset spans a diverse library of over 1,000 tools and more than 100 tasks across mathematics, science, code generation, and multimodal understanding, providing rich supervision for learning to choose tools from a large, evolving toolset.